 And if you think that’s a lot, there are even more side effects listed further down the page.
 But first of all…

-Given that this website is mostly all about natural hair regrowth remedies, you won’t be surprised to learn that I don’t recommend this drug.
+Given that this website is mostly all about natural hair loss remedies, you won’t be surprised to learn that I don’t recommend this drug.

 Here’s the full set of reasons why I think this, and why I believe it's much better to use a natural approach instead: